dibyendumajumdar/simpledbm/docs/mvcc-survey.rst

 Read Committed.
     In this mode, the SVDB places Commit duration [2]_ exclusive locks on any data it writes.
-Shared locks are acquoired on records being read, but these locks are released as soon as the read is over.
+Shared locks are acquired on records being read, but these locks are released as soon as the read is over.
 This mode prevents dirty reads, but allows problems of lost updates, non-repeatable reads, and phantom reads to occur.